jlagneau/demo-rest-api/README.md

 ---

-This is a simple symfony2 demo of a blog in REST
+This is a simple symfony3 demo of a REST API for a blog.

 ## Install and run